SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services87/ForeignSystem/GetKeyByValue.md

 * **deviceName:** The name of the foreign device.
 * **keyName:** The name of the foreign key.
 * **keyValue:** Foreignkey value
-* **tableName:** Table name, transformed to and from numeric table id by the service layer.&lt;p/&gt;Use an empty string to indicate that your key is not bound to any specific table.
+* **tableName:** Table name, transformed to and from numeric table id by the service layer.

+  Use an empty string to indicate that your key is not bound to any specific table.

 **Returns:** The ForeignKey.